CanadianBeaver/HttpRuntime.DataCache/README.md

 The ASP.NET cache in WebForms for storing data in memory was implemented very conveniently.
 In the early years of the .NET platform, developers often used to work with `System.Web` namespace, even in WinForms applications.

-The code template that is constantly being offered in articles about caching in ASP.NET WebForms is very simple and practical:
+The code template, that is constantly being offered in articles about caching in ASP.NET WebForms, is very simple and practical:

 ```csharp
 myClassName item = HttpRuntime.Cache["Key1"] as myClassName;